 We believe in the potential of every student to learn and make progress, provided they receive the appropriate instruction.
 Two widely accepted external measures, NAPLAN and VCE, reflect the ongoing progress that has been made.

-Once again the graduates from our Class of 2016 have achieved results that reflect the commitment of the team involved in their care.
+The Class of 2017 have achieved results that reflect the commitment of the team involved in their care.
 Congratulations to the students, their families and our staff.

-The academic outcomes of College students over the last 19 years have reflected our attitude to scholarship.
+The academic outcomes of Ballarat Clarendon College students over the last two decades reflect our attitude to scholarship.
 Excellence in sport, music, drama, dance, public speaking, debating, outdoor education, chess and other co-curricular opportunities do not deflect from the main game of schooling – learning.

 At Ballarat Clarendon College, our focus on enabling students to achieve their ‘heart’s desire’ means that we are constantly striving to be the best in all we do.
 To this end, we pay attention to what the highest quality research tells us about effective teaching and learning.
 We are not buffeted around by the latest fads and fashions that emerge in the education sector.
 Instead, we take a keen and critical view of the best evidence available.